softwaresaved/common-form-questions/examples/fellowship-application.md

 ```

 #### Hint:
-The choices are taken from https://www.tiobe.com/tiobe-index/ [accessed 4 June 2018 - https://www.dropbox.com/s/8g71wvnecvg9hb6/Screenshot%202018-06-04%2015.32.52.png?dl=0] we have added Fortran, Unix Shell, STATA, SPSS and Julia to the list due to knowledge of their use in research computing.
-We then sort the list alphabetically
+The choices are taken from https://www.tiobe.com/tiobe-index/ [accessed 4 June 2018] - we have added Fortran, Unix Shell, STATA, SPSS and Julia to the list due to knowledge of their use in research computing.
+The list has been sorted  alphabetically not in terms of any popularity rating.

 #### Optionality:
 Optional